0x80070001/0x80070001.github.io/_posts/2021-12-11-winget-update-7zip.markdown

 ---

 ## Why?
-Just an idea while we wait for the Microsoft App Store (new) and application management to be fully baked within Intune.
+Just an idea while we wait for the Microsoft App Store (new) and Application Management to be fully baked within Intune.

 {% gist 8c82cc60cdcc1429247a7c47eb387fb6 %}